Loschcode/rails_async_migrations/README.md

 Migrating your data isn't easy and this gem isn't some magical technology.
 Putting some of your migration logic into a parallel asynchronous queue has consequences.
 Be careful about what you turn asynchronous:

 - Does it have any relation with what's run synchronously ?
-- Should I configure my workers to repeat the migration, or kill it after one attempt ?
+- Should I configure my workers to repeat the migration, or kill it after one full attempt ?
 - Is there a risk of crash of my synchronous migration ?
 If so, should I let the asynchronous being spawned before safety is ensured ?
 - Should I use ActiveRecord::Migration functionalities (especially DDL transactions) or use it in parallel to keep a safety net on worker idempotency ?